jiarong/VirSorter2/README.md

 pip install -e .
 ```

-Then download all databases (takes 10+ mins, but this only need to be done once).
+Then download all databases and install dependencies (takes 10+ mins, but this only need to be done once).
 Please be patience and wait..

 ```bash
 virsorter setup -d db -j 4